- Home

 Risks of bowel surgery

 Your surgeon will talk to you about the risks and complications of bowel surgery.
 As with any major operation, surgery for bowel cancer has risks.
 These may include infection, bleeding, blood clots, damage to nearby organs, or leaking from the joins between the remaining parts of the bowel.
-You will be carefully monitored for any side effects afterwards.
+After the operation, you will be carefully monitored for any complications.
+See more on what to expect after surgery.

 Side effects of bowel surgery